Clock-jitter reduction in LISA time-delay interferometry combinations: Discussion

-The remaining modulation error terms $M_i$ enter \cref{eq:r1c-residual,eq:r1cp-residual} with the same pattern as clock noise.
-Since the new algorithm perfectly removes clock noise from the TDI variables, modulation errors in the corrected variables are identical to the clock-noise terms in the uncorrected variables.
-As such, following \cref{eq:X1-q-psd,eq:X2-q-psd}, their PSDs are given by
+The remaining left-sided modulation error terms enter \cref{eq:rijc-residual,eq:rikc-residual} with the same pattern as clock noise in \cref{eq:q-in-r}.
+This extends to the clock noise correction term we subtract in \cref{eq:corrected-tdi}, such that the overall modulation noise exactly replaces the clock noise in the original \gls{tdi} expression.
+As such, following \cref{eq:tdi-clock-residuals-psd}, their \glspl{psd} are given by